SEERS-UTD/empirical-study-constraints/code/README.md

 # Tool for Semi-Automated Constraint Tracing

-We include the source code of the tool used to locate additional enforcing statements for the constraints in our data set, as detailed in section 6.3 of the submission.
+We include the source code of the tool used to locate additional enforcing statements for the constraints in our data set, as detailed in section 6.1 of the article.

 ## Requirements